Juninh567/SimLib/doc/home.md

 # SimLib documentation

-<span style="color:red">Remember to place a semilicon (;) at the end of every line when using JavaScript!</span>
+Remember to place a semilicon (;) at the end of every line when coding in JavaScript!

 ## Commands you will most likely use

-write(text) - Writes text on the screen
+write(text) or wrt(text) - Writes text on the screen

-clear() - Clears the screen
+clear() or clr() - Clears the screen

-draw(source) - Draws any kind of image supported by the browser
+draw(source) or drw(source) - Draws any kind of image supported by the browser

-make_header(content) - Writes a big and bold text on the screen
+make_header(content) or mk_hdr(content) - Writes a big and bold text on the screen

-cache_content() - Caches the page's contents to be restored later
+cache_content() or che_cont() - Caches the page's contents to be restored later

-recoverCachedContent() - Restores the cached content saved after using the cache_content function (currently rendered items are kept)
+recoverCachedContent() or rcveChedCont() - Restores the cached content saved after using the cache_content function (currently rendered items are kept)

-set_title(new_title) - Changes the page's title
+set_title(new_title) or set_ttl() - Changes the page's title

-stream(source, parameters) - Streams any kind of video supported by the browser with paramaters.
+stream(source, parameters) or str(source, parameters) - Streams any kind of video supported by the browser with paramaters.
-The paramaters field is required but canupdate() handle spaces
+The paramaters field is required but can handle spaces

 ## Commands rarely used

-line() - Creates a straight line
+line() ord l() - Creates a straight line

-embed(source, width, height) - Embeds another page inside the page
+embed(source, width, height) or  - Embeds another page inside the page

 ## Development commands

-update() - Updates the display (only needed if you are making your own command)
+update() or updt() - Updates the old_content variable (only needed if you are making your own command)